Showing posts with label driving. Show all posts

 Day 4: Friday, February 9, 2007

-At the end of the day, we took the Marta underground train back to Spring Hill Suites and
+At the end of the day, we took the MARTA underground train back to Spring Hill Suites and

-Jackie, Loren, rode the Marta with us.
+Jackie and Loren rode the MARTA with us.

-He was from New York so he was familiar with the subway systems.
+He was from New York, so he was familiar with the subway systems.

 We had to walk up one level of stairs to get to the street.